lemonrock/bindgen-wrapper/README.md

 It checks for any essential dependencies by looking in the `PATH`; a standard Mac OS X `PATH` with an additional to find binaries installed by cargo should be sufficient.

-As an example, check out [mbedtls-sys] on GitHub.
+As an example, check out [bearssl-sys] on GitHub.

+## Dependencies

+We try to automatically install these, but this is brittle at the moment.
+In the future, we may use a custom .cargo location.

+* bindgen 0.23.1
+* rustfmt 0.8.3

 ## Installation